mosip/documentation/docs/Biometric-SDK-API-Specification.md

 {% endhint %}

 ## Implementatin notes
 The extractor is expected to create a data set that is used in the actual match process.
 This data set could be a standard format such as FMR in case fingerprint or a custom extract.
 The BDBInfo and BIRInfo variable should be filled in appropriately in the BiometricRecord returned.
-The signature block has to be filled with the hash computed and signed by the SDK.
+The signature block has to be filled with the hash computed and signed by the SDK (sb and sbInfo in each BIR).
 These extracts can be passed to the matcher.

 # Segmenter

 ## Signature
-`Response<BiometricRecord> segment(BIR sample, Map<String, String> flags)`
+`Response<BiometricRecord> segment(BIR sample, List<BiometricType> modalitiesToSegment, Map<String, String> flags)`

 **Input Parameters**
 * sample - Biometric Record of a person containing a list of BIR objects.
-The BIR would containt the unsegmented biometric in FIR, IIR, or Face Image Record.
+The BIR would containt the unsegmented biometric in Finger, Iris, or Face Image Record.
+* modalitiesToSegment - List of biometric types to perform segmentation.
+If this is null or empty, all biometric types that the SDK supports should be segmented.
+If present, the modalities specified alone should be segmented and the others present in the sample can be ignored.
 * flags - An optional list of control flags as name value pairs that can be used to configure the behavior of the library.

 **Output Parameters**